PRISM

 1. 1

 Baseline training.
-Train an RL agent (PPO or DQN) with a CNN or MLP encoder that outputs 128D feature vectors.
+Train an RL agent (PPO, DQN, or DAgger) with a CNN encoder that outputs 128D feature vectors.

 2. 2

 Concept discovery.
-Freeze the encoder, run K-means on 500 episodes of observations.
-Each state maps to one of K discrete concept IDs.
+Freeze the encoder, run K-means on gameplay episodes.
+Each board position maps to one of 64 discrete concept IDs.

 3. 3

 Bottleneck policy.
-Train a micro-policy that takes only concept IDs as input — no raw observations, just integers.
+Train a micro-policy on concept IDs only — no raw observations, just integers.
+Transfer by aligning concept spaces via Hungarian matching.

 Tech Stack